This site is supported by our readers. We may earn a commission, at no cost to you, if you purchase through links.

 Weaving in Ends

-- Thread yarn tails through nearby stitches, following the knitting pattern.
+- Thread yarn tails through matching stitches, blending seamlessly into the fabric.

 Blocking The Finished Mitten